teresko/palladium/README.md

 Palladium does not restrict you to any specific approach of defining user accounts.
 To use your existing account management system with it, the only requirement is for the account entity to implement the [`HasId`](https://github.com/teresko/palladium/blob/master/src/Palladium/Contract/HasId.php) interface.
 This interface is used to link one or more user identities with user's&nbsp;account.

+Currenly there is no support for use of UUID (if you following the DDD approach) as identifier of `Account` entities.

 #### Identity

 In context of this library, an `Identity` is a named resource, that you can claim to own by providing a secret, which has been associated with this identity.
 At any given moment a user account can have multiple active identities (same account can have multiple ways to log in).
 And you have an ability to deactivate any specific identity or all identities, that have been associated with a specific&nbsp;account.

-The current version of the library contains 3 different identity types:
+The current version of the library comes with 3 existing identity types:

- - **EmailIdentity**: your basic form of email + password authentication approach
+ - **StandardIdentity**: your basic form of resource + password authentication approach (where examples of a resource would be can be email, phone number or domain)
  - **NonceIdentity**: single-use authentication
  - **CookieIdentity**: used for "relogin" and always contains a parent identity's id (either one-time or email)